-2 Scenic Walks Near Tauranga NZ – McLaren Falls and Mount Maunganui
+2 Beautiful Scenic Walks Near Tauranga, New Zealand – McLaren Falls and Mount Maunganui Hike

-There are a few walks you can do near Tauranga.
-See parklands and waterfalls at McLaren Falls Park or do The Mount Maunganui hike up the mountain, with views across the Bay of Plenty and out into the South Pacific.
+There are several walks you can take near Tauranga.
+See parklands and waterfalls at McLaren Falls Park or do the Mount Maunganui hike up the mountain, with views across the Bay of Plenty and out into the South Pacific.

 Mauoa – Mount Manganui Hike

-The Mount Maunganui hike has a walk around the base which is 3km long and takes about 45 minutes, and two walks to the summit, 232m above sea level, which takes about 40 minutes to an hour, depending on your fitness.
+The Mount Maunganui hike includes a 3 km walk around the base, which takes approximately 45 minutes, and two walks to the summit, 232m above sea level, which take about 40 minutes to an hour, depending on your fitness level.

 Both tracks start from Mount Maunganui Beach, with the base track heading off on the left.
-This is a much easier track with the track leading you around the base with views over the sea, down the coast and the Tauranga Harbour.
+This is a much easier track, which leads you around the base, offering views over the sea, down the coast, and the Tauranga Harbour.

 Bottom of Track on the Mount Maunganui hike.